-As at June 30, 2020 and December 31, 2019, the Fund was not significantly exposed to currency risk.
+As at June 30, 2023 and December 31, 2022, the Fund was not significantly exposed to currency risk.
+However, the Fund might be indirectly exposed to currency risk as a result of its investment in structured entities.

 ii) Interest Rate Risk